mapc-lberman/reference_maps/parcel_regions/README.md

 the shapefile for all MA parcels is too large for downloading, so it has been divided into three regions.

-_Metrofuture_  Boston Metro Area and North Shore
+_Metrofuture_  Boston Metro Area and North Shore plus most of South Shore

-_Southeast_ South Shore and Cape Cod
+_Southeast_ Cape Cod

 _West_ Central and Western MA